There are many natural ingredients for steaming hair in Nigeria.

 Apart from its high fatty acid content, which makes it an excellent moisturizer, Shea butter also contains vitamin A, vitamin E, and catechins.

-These make it effective for soothing scalp irritation and nourishing the hair.
+These make it effective for soothing scalp irritation, nourishing the hair, and providing other benefits.

 Here’s how to use Shea butter for hair steaming.